Joint Multi-Leaf Segmentation, Alignment and Tracking from Fluorescence Plant Videos: Introduction

-To the best of our knowledge, there is no previous study focusing on leaf segmentation, alignment, and tracking simultaneously from plant videos.
-To solve this new problem, we develop two optimization-based algorithms for multi-leaf alignment and tracking respectively.
-Specifically, leaf alignment is based on the well-known Chamfer matching (CM) algorithm~\cite{barrow1977parametric}, which is used to align one object instance in an image with a given template.
-However, classical CM may not work well for aligning multiple overlapping leaves.
-Motivated by the crowd segmentation work~\cite{leibe2005pedestrian}, where both the number and locations of pedestrians are estimated simultaneously, this paper proposes a novel framework to jointly align multiple leaves in an image.
-We first generate a large set of leaf templates with various shapes, sizes, and orientations.
+To the best of our knowledge, there is no previous work focusing on leaf SAT simultaneously from plant videos.
+To solve this new problem, we develop two optimization algorithms.
+Specifically, leaf segmentation and alignment are based on Chamfer Matching (CM)~\cite{barrow1977parametric}, which is a well-known algorithm to align one object in an image with a given template.
+However, classical CM does not work well for aligning multiple overlapping leaves.
+Motivated by crowd segmentation~\cite{leibe2005pedestrian}, where the number and locations of the pedestrians are estimated simultaneously, we propose a novel framework to jointly align multiple leaves in an image.
+First we generate a large set of leaf templates with various shapes, sizes, and orientations.
 Applying all templates to the edge map of a plant image leads to the same amount of transformed leaf templates.
-Our leaf alignment is an optimization process to select a subset of leaf candidates to best explain the test image.
+We adopt the local search method for optimization to select a subset of leaf candidates that can best explain the edge map of the test image.

-While leaf alignment works well for one image, applying it to every video frame independently does not enable tracking - associating aligned leaves over time.
+While leaf segmentation and alignment work well for one image, applying it to every video frame independently does not enable tracking - associating aligned leaves over time.
 Therefore, we formulate leaf tracking on one frame as a problem of transforming multiple aligned leaf candidates from the previous frame.
-Due to the slow plant growth, the tracking optimization initialized with results of the previous frame can converge very fast and thus result in enhanced leaf association and computational efficiency.
+The tracking optimization initialized with results of the previous frame can converge very fast and thus results in enhanced leaf association and computational efficiency.

-In order to predict the alignment accuracy as well as tracking performance, two quality prediction models are learned respectively.
-We develop a quantitative analysis with three metrics to evaluate the multi-leaf segmentation, alignment, and tracking performance simultaneously.
-It is implemented by using the leaf structure labels of fluorescence plant videos.
-The experimental results demonstrate the effectiveness and robustness of our proposed approach.
+In order to estimate the alignment and tracking accuracy, two quality prediction models are learned respectively.
+We develop a quantitative analysis with four metrics to evaluate the multi-leaf SAT performance.
+Furthermore, the limitation of our algorithm is studied.
+In summary, we make four contributions: